ThorriSnep/KernelHackFoo/README.md

 # KernelHackFoo
-Kernel hacking with the Foxo
+Kernel hacking with the Foxo and Snep